napari-threedee/napari-threedee/docs/how_to/render_plane_manipulator.md

 	![plane rendering mode](https://user-images.githubusercontent.com/1120672/207311620-0494f9cf-3059-40d4-902e-37f026556c56.png)

-5. Open the render plane manipulator plugin from the menu: **Plugins -> napari-threedee -> render plane manipulator**.
-You will see the render plane manipulator appear in the corner of the rendering plane.
-You can double-click with the left mouse button (or hold down the Shift key while clicking) to reposition the manipulator.
+5. Open the render plane manipulator widget using the menu: **Plugins -> napari-threedee -> render plane manipulator**.
+You will see the widget appear on the right side of the napari viewer.
+Ensure that "HIV tomogram" is selected in the "layers" dropdown box and then click the "activate" button to activate the manipulator function.
+A render plane manipulator will appear in the corner of the rendering plane.

+6. You can double-click with the left mouse button (or hold down the Shift key while clicking) to reposition the manipulator.
 Note that depending on your versions of `napari-threedee` and napari there may be a subtle visual difference between what you see in `napari` and the screenshots/videos here.

 	![render plane manipulator](https://user-images.githubusercontent.com/1120672/207311868-d6a0d972-37ea-4e79-92b1-3923a058221b.png)

-6. You can click and drag the translator on the manipulator to translate the plane along its normal.
+7. You can click and drag the translator on the manipulator to translate the plane along its normal.

 	![type:video](https://user-images.githubusercontent.com/1120672/207312152-d9d49bfd-04dc-4b27-827b-04282c512e48.mov)

-7. You can click and drag the rotator to rotate the plane around the manipulator.
+8. You can click and drag the rotator to rotate the plane around the manipulator.

 	![type:video](https://user-images.githubusercontent.com/1120672/207312303-e81f652a-3fae-476f-abee-e19227b2b6c3.mov)